MooersLab/arviz-voice-in/README.md

 - Open the *python.csv* file in a text editor or in the raw view on GitHub.
 - Select all, copy, and paste into the text area exposed upon clicking on the **bulk add** window in Voice-In Plus.
-- Hit the **edit** button to add the new commands.
+- Hit the **Add Commands** button to add the new commands.
 - Activate Voice In Plus in Google Chrome or Microsoft Edge.
-- Speak the voice command (in left column of the CSV file) with the cursor in a code cell in a Jupyter Notebook or in a Python script file that has been opened for editing inside of Jupyter Lab.
+- Speak the voice command (in the left column of the CSV file) with the cursor in a code cell in a Jupyter Notebook or in a Python script file that has been opened for editing inside Jupyter Lab.

 ## Update history